kevalbhatt/scss-css-compile-example/README.md

 # scss-builder
-All example of scss and example of how to build scss using grunt
+All example of scss and example of how to Compile Sass to CSS using grunt

 package is require to build scss using grunt.